 The Department of Public and International Law has offered academic instruction in aspects of law that are fundamental a) to the relationship of individuals and communities with the state and b) the international level since December 2009.
-Currently, the Department is in charge of offering nine subjects at the undergraduate level and six subjects at the postgraduate level.
+Currently, the Department is in charge of offering seventeen course-modules at the undergraduate level and six course-modules at the postgraduate level.
 The Department further offers four courses (03 advanced certificate courses, 01 diploma) which are open to the public at large.
 These courses are designed to improve legal literacy, contribute to the strengthening of citizenship and in general to promote access to justice.
-In an increasingly globalized and complex world the subjects offered by the Department continue to grow in their significance.
+In an increasingly globalized and complex world the course-modules offered by the Department continue to grow in their significance.

-Subjects offered by the Department
+Course-modules offered by the Department

-The following subjects are offered by the Department of Public and International Law:
+The following course-modules are offered by the Department of Public and International Law:

 - Constitutional Law I

+- Criminal Law I

-- Criminal Law
+- Criminal Law II

-- Constitutional Law II.
+- Constitutional Law II

 - Public International Law

 - Administrative Law

+- Environmental Law and Policy

+- Human Rights Law

 - International Humanitarian Law

-- Law of the Sea
+- Law of Evidence

-- Human Rights Law
+- Law and Literature

-- Environmental Law
+- Law of the Sea.